RedHat-UX/red-hat-design-system/docs/get-started/developers/index.md

 #### Encapsulation

 Web components allow for encapsulation, which provides a clear boundary between the component and the website.
 This makes the components modular and prevents conflicts with page-level CSS and JS, hiding complex logic from the UI, and allowing for a scalable design system.
-In addition to encapsulating styles, web components also ship complex accessibility features.
+In addition to encapsulating styles, web components can also ship complex accessibility features, making it easier for page authors to provide accessible rich experiences.

 #### Web Standard APIs